manumohan009/react-todos/README.md

 # React Todos App

 A modern, type-safe React application for managing todos built with TypeScript, Vite, and modern styling solutions.
+The app integrates with the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/todos) to provide a full-featured todo management system with real-time data.

 ## 🚀 Tech Stack